Houseparty is a social app that is focused on video chat across a diverse range of different platforms including Android, iOS, and MacOS.

 What’s Next for Houseparty, the Social Video App for the Social Distancing Age?

-The article stated by insightfully noting that the Houseparty app is “the social call to action of an international society living through isolation.”
+The article stated by Insightfully notes that the Houseparty app is “the social call to action of an international society living through isolation.”

 Katie Deighton explains that while Zoom emerged as the video conferencing of choice for the workday 9-5 crowd, alternatively Houseparty has captured the happy hour.

-Deighton reports Houseparty taps into the user’s contact book, allowing for immediate connections to friends online.
+Deighton reports that Houseparty taps into the user’s contact book, allowing for immediate connections to friends online.